eyecatchup/GWT_CrawlErrors-php/README.md

 }
 ```

-This will create one CSV file named `gwt-crawlerrors-www.domain.com-YYYYmmdd-H:i:s.csv` in the specified path.
+This will create one CSV file named `gwt-crawlerrors-www.domain.com-YYYYmmdd-His.csv` in the specified path.

 ### Example 3 - Bulk downloads

 To download CSV data for each domain connected to the Google WMT account to the local file system (eg. when executing from command line), the steps are as follows:

- - In the same folder where you added the `GwtCrawlErrors.class.php`, create and run the following PHP script.<br>_You'll need to replace the example values for "mail" and "pass" with valid login details for your Google Account and for "domain" with a valid URL for a site registered in your GWT account._
+ - In the same folder where you added the `GwtCrawlErrors.class.php`, create and run the following PHP script.<br>_You'll need to replace the example values for "mail" and "pass" with valid login details for your Google Account._

 ```php
 <?php